CommBank-PowerBoard/powerboard-e-commerce-woo/readme.txt

   - Added payment method used for order payment to meta on an order.
   - Added support for default Woo terms and conditions checkbox on classic checkout.
+  - Added support for hidden checkout fields on classic checkout.

 * Bug fixes